 “The Sharing Economy” has been around for a long time in terms of the tech world.
-The sharing economy runs the gamut from famous companies like AirBnB to Uber and TaskRabbit and is basically ordinary people sharing (for a price) a service or product they own.
+The sharing economy runs the gamut from famous companies like Airbnb to Uber and TaskRabbit and is basically ordinary people sharing (for a price) service or product they own.
 Hey, do you have a great idea for mobile?

 As with everything in the tech industry that is older than 2 months, the sharing economy is currently undergoing an evolution.
 Uber and AirBnB operate on 2 major principles:

 1. You have a service or product that is needed;

 a.
 With AirBnB, it’s a roof and a bed; with Uber, it’s a guaranteed ride.

 2. You have the time and availability to provide that service.

 However, some new entrepreneurs are making some waves and changing how we think of the sharing economy.
 Ventures like RelayRide adhere to the first principle mentioned above but twist the second one on its head.
 The SF-native company realized that there were plenty of people with cars sitting around, but no time to drive people around.

 The solution?
 A business that allows you to rent your car to someone else.
 This type of peer-to-peer service is a pretty revolutionizing way in which to view the world and has huge potential.
 Thinking of car sharing or carpooling?
 Wee, why not.
 Get your custom made iPhone app started with experts who know what’ll work for you.

 Think about it – most people in the States have a standard 40 hour a week job; most of us have vehicles; what’s your car doing right now?
 My guess – sitting in the parking lot and, if you live in California, getting unseasonably hot.

 RelayRides is a car sharing service based in San Francisco turns your car into money making the machine.
 Instead of waiting for you to need it, you can rent out your car to travelers or the car-less who need to go shopping.
 Hire San Francisco development team to build your next project.
 Make a dash before Halloween.